- What is the NED?

 - What software imports and converts NED data?

-- Can the NED be changed to a different datum or projection?
+- Can NED data be changed to a different datum or projection?

-- How does NED fit into The National Map?
+- How does the NED fit into The National Map?

 - Are there restrictions on the use of the data?

-- What is the difference between NED and CLICK?
+- What is the difference between a DEM and a DSM?

-- Is there a difference between NED and LIDAR?
+- Is there a difference between NED data and LIDAR data?

-- What is the difference between bare earth and top of canopy?
+- What is the difference between bare-earth and first return lidar?

 - How should the NED be cited?